mhingan/Homeworks/README.md

 - The `Main.java` file is the main entry point for the Java program.
 - The `README.md` file in each assignment folder includes the assignment description, requirements, and any additional information provided by the instructor.

-Remember to commit and push your changes to the repository regularly to keep track of your progress.

-Happy coding!